 Here’s how the state of Georgia approaches no-contact car accidents:

 - If you were hit or almost hit by a phantom driver whose carelessness caused you to swerve and crash, your insurance company should treat the phantom driver the same as an uninsured motorist as long as uninsured motorist coverage (UIM) was purchased as part of your insurance coverage.

 - To prove the situation was as you say and pursue coverage, Georgia law requires you to prove either physical damage to the victim’s car (as evidence of the accident) or eyewitness testimony from someone who saw the accident.
 These conditions are in place to prevent anyone from making fraudulent claims for compensation.

 - It’s important to provide as much evidence as you can to support your case.
 Keep in mind the insurance company may try to point out weaknesses in your evidence to avoid paying out your claim.

-If you or others were injured in an accident cause by a phantom driver, it may be harder to get the coverage you need to cover your damages.
-It’s best to discuss the matter with a trusted hit and run lawyer.
+If you or others were injured in an accident caused by a phantom driver, it may be harder to get the coverage you need to cover your damages.
+It’s best to discuss the matter with a trusted hit-and-run lawyer.
 They can help determine if you can seek financial recovery for what the other driver caused.

 Were you at fault for an accident that you didn’t cause?
 At John Foy & Associates, we’re here to help.
 Reach out to us for a FREE consultation about your situation and how to move forward after the accident.
-Call 404-400-4000, or complete the form to the right for your free consultation.
+Call 404-400-4000, or complete the form to the right today.